elis-git/llm_evaluation_on_android_violations/README.md

 The following vulnerable snippet violates *Rule 4: Use intents to defer permission*.
 This best practice recommends avoiding unnecessary permission requests by delegating actions to apps that already have the required permissions.
 You can read more [here](https://developer.android.com/privacy-and-security/security-best-practices#permissions-intents).

-The corresponding fixed version demonstrates how to properly implement this best practice to enhance security.
+The corresponding fixed version shows how to properly implement this best practice to enhance security.

 #### Vulnerable Code